Seeed-Studio/wiki-documents/docs/Get-Wio-RP2040-mini-Dev-Board-started-with-Machine-Learning-using-Arduino.md

 Record around 100s of data per class.
 This is a small dataset, but we also have a tiny neural network, so underfitting is more likely than overfitting in this particular case.
 ​

-## Building a machine learning model[¶](https://wiki.seeedstudio.com/Wio-Terminal-TinyML-EI-1/#building-a-machine-learning-model)
+## Building a machine learning model
 After you collected the samples it is time to design an "Impulse".
 The impulse here is the word Edge Impulse used to denote data processing – training pipeline.
 Press on Create Impulse and set Window length to 1000 ms. and Window length increase to 50 ms.
 ![image.png](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/Get-Wio-RP2040-mini-Dev-Board-started-with-Machine-learning-using-Arduino/impulse.jpg)
 These settings mean that each time an inference is performed we're going to take sensor measurements for 1000 ms. - how many measurements your device is going to take depends on the frequency.
 During data collection, you set the sampling frequency to 40 Hz, or 40 times per 1 second.
 So, to sum it up, your device is going to gather 40 data samples within 1000 ms. time window and then take these values, preprocess them and feed them to the neural network to get inference result.
 Of course, we use the same window size during the training.